 Purchasing a home is one of the biggest financial commitments you will make.
 When it comes to obtaining a mortgage, there are various choices to make regarding terms, interest rates, and repayment options.
-If you plan on buying a new home or remortgaging your current home, it's necessary to have a clear understanding of the different types of mortgages available to you.
+If you plan on buying a new home or remortgaging your current home, it's handy to have a clear understanding of the different types of mortgages available to you.
 Here we explore the differences between repayment and interest-only mortgages, as well as fixed and variable mortgages.

 Repayment Mortgages: